-CRIME IN BRITAIN TODAY CLIVE BORRELL and BRIAN CASHINELLA Routledge and Kegan Paul, 1975. £4.50 THIS is an excellent book, providing a full and informative look at a wide spectrum of criminal activity and presenting a code accompendaty on activity and presenting a sad commentary on the prevalent lack of respect for authority in Britain today.
-Perhaps it is to be expected that, because rernaps it is to be expected that, because the authors are very experienced journalists, one is at times re-reading a comprehensive collation of most of the major crime stories reported in our national newspapers-but with an insight and attention to detail that places them in their right perspective.
+CRIME IN BRITAIN TODAY CLIVE BORRELL and BRIAN CASHINELLA Routledge and Kegan Paul, 1975. £4.50 THIS is an excellent book, providing a full and informative look at a wide spectrum of criminal informative look at a wide spectrum of criminal activity and presenting a sad commentary on the prevalent lack of respect for authority in Britain today.

+Perhaps it is to be expected that, because the authors are very experienced journalists, one is at times re-reading a comprehensive collation of most of the major crime stories reported in our national newspapers-but with an insight and attention to detail that places them in their right perspective.